jmdejong/Asciifarm/docs/communication.md

 ### 'error' messages

 'error' messages are sent when a player tries to connect with a name that is already connected or when the input is wrong.
 Wrong input is not always guaranteed to give an error message.
 The first value is a string to give the type of error.
+The message may have more data to explain the error.

 Example message: `["error", "nametaken"]`